 ?- I have something that belongs to you…It looks rather expensive.

 That voice, the archer?…Could it be?
 I went to the door and unlocked it before opening it just a crack.
 The Innkeeper was on the floor half conscious and a young man who was no older than I, held him by the collar of his shirt.
 I could see his face now and he had dark, almond shaped eyes set into a fair face.
-His black hair was medium length but cut shorter towards the front.
+His black hair was medium length but cut shorter towards back.
 I saw in his other hand something shining in the light from the hallway.
 He suddenly held the item up for me to see and I saw that it was my tiara.
 I looked at him curiously to see a very serious expression on his prominent Asian features.

 Norio- You can call me Norio, I think we need to talk.